SMILEY4/strategy-game/documentation/markdown/technical/economySystem.md

   - Something that "owns" resources, e.g. a city, province, market-area, country, ...
 - **storages** attached to nodes
   - keep track of resources available in a node
-  - *available* -  the amount of resources currently available at this node (includes all resources from subtree)
-  - *added* - the amount of resources added to this storage
-  - *removed* - the amount of resources removed from this storage
-  - *removedFromShared* - the amount of resources removed from another storage by an entity owned by the node with this storage
-  - ...
 - **entities** owned by nodes
   - Something that takes part in the economy by consuming and/or producing resources.
 Located in a specific node (e.g. city, province or country).
-  - *priority* - determines who gets to consume and produce first
-  - *allow partial input* - whether all resources have to be fully consumed from the storage of the "owning" node or if some part can be taken from "higher up" nodes.
-The resources are still consumed, even if the required amount is not reached at the end of the update.
-The required amount must still be consumed completely to be able to produce
-  - ...